KirtirDas/Airbnb_Seattle_Datablog/README.md

     https://medium.com/@das.kirtirjasaswini/airbnb-seattle-how-to-provide-a-decent-stay-and-attract-customers-c3c8f485cee0
 6. Acknowledgments
 I reffered code that has been developed by:
-  Some of the git hub earlier submittions.
+  Other of the git hub submittions.
 Thank You.